 Feb.
 24, 2026

-Recently, we expanded our collaboration network through a new cooperation agreement with the West University of Timișoara under DTEClimate - Competence Center for Climate Change Digital Twin for Earth forecasts and societal redressment.
+Recently, we expanded the Competence Center's network through a new cooperation agreement with the West University of Timișoara (UVT) under DTEClimate - Competence Center for Climate Change Digital Twin for Earth forecasts and societal redressment.

-The collaboration will focus on research and development initiatives that leverage Earth observation data and artificial intelligence technologies for advanced predictive models and methodologies to better understand and mitigate climate change impacts.
+The collaboration with UVT will focus on research and development initiatives that leverage Earth observation data and artificial intelligence technologies for developing advanced predictive models for the benefit of society and, particularly, for understanding and mitigating climate change impacts.

-In 2025, POLITEHNICA Bucharest established partnerships with both NGOs and national institutions, strengthening our collaborative framework for addressing climate and environmental challenges.
-These partnerships enable joint research initiatives, improved data sharing, and the co-development of tools and methodologies that support environmental resilience and informed decision-making.
+In 2025, POLITEHNICA Bucharest established partnerships with both NGOs and national institutions, strengthening our collaborative framework and establishing the competence center's network of excellence.
+These partnerships enable joint research initiatives, improved data sharing, and the co-development of tools and methodologies that support environmental resilience, climate change adaptation, and informed decision-making.

 WWF’s expertise in ecosystem monitoring, environment, and climate is greatly valued by several of our subprojects, particularly AI4DTE and EO4NATURE.
-Building on the collaboration agreement, POLITEHNICA Bucharest will support WWF in a separate research activity on energy and urban adaptive land reuse.
+Building on the collaboration agreement, POLITEHNICA Bucharest and WWF already participate as partners in a separate research activity on energy and urban adaptive land reuse.
+Check here more details.

 Media sources: